 As an extension of these views, I do not believe that mental illness can be wholly understood or treated as the result of neurologic dysfunction.
 Rather, I believe it is equally important to view the symptoms of mental illness as signals from deeper aspects of consciousness, alerting us to the existence of hidden wounds and unresolved inner conflicts that must be brought to light and healed in the service of integration and wholeness, not at the level of the brain or even of the mind, but at the level of the suffering person’s entire being, which comprises both brain and mind but is limited to neither.

-My practice uses an eclectic psychotherapeutic approach combining aspects of mindfulness, cognitive behavioral therapy and Jungian depth psychology to identify and address these core issues.
+My practice uses an eclectic psychotherapeutic approach combining aspects of mindfulness, Internal Family Systems, cognitive behavioral therapy and Jungian depth psychology to identify and address these core issues.
 Medication will be used if necessary, but I make an effort to minimize or eliminate the need for this whenever possible.

 To schedule an appointment: